GoogleChrome/developer.chrome.com/site/en/articles/high-definition-css-color-guide/index.md

 ## Overview

-The current problem with color and the web, is that the displays most folks have in their pockets, laps or mounted on walls are wide gamut, high definition color ready.
-CSS on the other hand, is not high definition ready, until now.
+The problem with color and the web is that CSS is not high definition ready, while the displays most folks have in their pockets, laps or mounted on walls are wide gamut, high definition color ready.
 The color capability of displays grew faster than CSS, now CSS is here to catch up.

 There's much more than just "more colors" too.
-By the end of this article you'll be able to specify more colors, enhance gradients, pick the color space and color gamut for a task they excel at.
+By the end of this article you'll be able to specify more colors, enhance gradients, and pick the best color spaces and color gamuts for each task.

 ### What is a color gamut?